Making an Appointment

 When you arrive, free parking is available in the front or rear of our office.
 The front large reception area is generally better for families and the smaller more private rear reception area is generally better for adults.

 You may expect to spend three to four hours in our office at your first appointment in order to complete an extensive and thorough initial evaluation.

-You will meet with and personally discuss your concerns with Dr. Walker or Dr. Robertson, at which time they will make a diagnosis and recommend a treatment plan.
+t plan.
 Recommendations may include medication, counseling and further diagnostic studies such as blood tests or brain imaging.

 It is very important that you bring any past medical records you may have, most importantly psychiatric records.
 Please bring a list of current medications and the dosages that you are taking prescribed or over the counter.
 If you have been treated for a psychiatric illness before or had a psychiatric hospitalization please have notes or records of tried and failed treatments, medication side effects/sensitivities, and time periods of these treatments/hospitalizations.